 Red pandas do not make good pets because they are endangered wild animals.
 For this reason, it is illegal to own one.
 Besides, red pandas are much happier lounging in lush trees of their natural habitat in the Himalayan mountains of Asia.
 They have big paws, long claws, and flexible ankles that help them climb with ease.

-They also scent-mark to share information.
-For example, a red panda sends other red pandas messages about their age, sex, and breeding readiness through scent-marking.
+They also use this method to share information about themselves.
+For example, a red panda sends other members of its species messages about their age, sex, and breeding availability through scent-marking.

 Their scent spray is not only awful smelling; it’s reddish in color.
-Red pandas don’t make good pets because they might stain your belongings from their scent-marking.
+Red pandas don’t make good pets because they might stain fabrics, furniture, and surfaces in your home due to their scent-marking.

 Are Red Pandas Related to Panda Bears?